kvenkman/nasa-omni-script/README.md

 ### Dependencies:
 	wget

-	Install by pip installing from the terminal:
+	Get it by pip installing from the terminal:

 	```
 	> pip install wget
 	```